vvvyyynet/vvvyyynet_utils_maplibre/README.md

 	- I guess it's best to just use 1-level-nesting instead of prefixing, since inside addLayer a circle and a backdropcircle are treated just the same!
 It's just the external bookkeeping that relies on separation, so nesting will do it.
 - *chore: unsure about add... properties... should I introduce them at all?
 How to handle defaults? e.g. for a polygon, will it check for contourline or fill as well? how to reason decision?
 - *chore: move backgroundcircle and glow entierly to callback (which must be called before adding for tweaking (maybe make two callbacks pre/after!)
+- *chore: think about order of callbacks (since they will mutate variables)

 - chore: rename plural/singular mess
 - chore: check all == and === as well as != and !== for correctness

 ### Document
 - docu: why `addCircle` =/= `visibility` (since you may want to toggle ON/OFF some layers later but still draw them with initial visibility false.)
+- docu: document and reason, why code checks for `addLineGlow===true` and not just for `typeof glow === 'object'`. (it's easier to force off without having to remove dangling style settings in lower-ranked stylesets)
 - docu: why use callbacks? (interactivity + diagnostics + )... for diagnostics... would the arguments need to be extended beyond layerId?
 - docu: show the beauty of why lineWidth and circleStrokeWidh are not the same. (or: fillColor and circleColor).
 This is amazing, since it allows flattening!!!
   - discuss this in the context of the specials, which introduce ambiguity, since suddenly there are two lines and two circles with potentially different styling, which you don't want to mix! (think of somebody who wants to toggle between points.circle and points.symbol (with points.backdropCircles) -- then ALL need to be added, even though they will never be visible at the same time... suddenly, the usecase is here, where we need separatio somehow... either by prefixing the names (which requires extending the stylespecs (don't like to think of aliases! ugly ugly)) or by nesting... which is ugly (eventhough I got quite good at doing this... )).
 Similarly a separation is needed for callbacks, and for the idCollector (here additional question concerning all/glow/reg??).
-- docu: linewidth must be set for glow, it won't work on the default.
+- docu: linewidth must be set for lineGlow to work, it won't work on the default.
 - docu: stylespec covers FULL stylespec on https://maplibre.org/maplibre-style-spec/layers/ except source-layer (since it's not for GeoJSON).
 - docu: stylespec has some any types, that are technically badly typed (for metadata, filter, layout, paint)